knpuniversity/symfony/knpu/extra-upgrade-4.0/service-deprecations.md

 This comes from `UserController`.
 Open that class and search for `isValid()`.
 Before `$form->isValid()`, add `$form->isSubmitted()`.
 Find again and fix the other spot.
-This isn'tvery important... you just need both in Symfony 4.
+This isn't very important... you just need both in Symfony 4.

 And now...
 I think we're done!
 All the deprecations I could find are *gone*.